-This is a very fun book that is “reluctant reader friendly” as The Happy Nappy Bookseller says in her review.
-But how long must we reinforce the notion, as bell hooks laments, that “the femininity most sought after, most adored, [is] that perceived to be the exclusive property of white womanhood?”
+This is a very fun book that is “reluctant reader friendly.”
+But how long must we reinforce the notion, as author bell hooks laments, that “the femininity most sought after, most adored, [is] that perceived to be the exclusive property of white womanhood?”
 If we don’t start with kids, changing what is taught through the words and images used in books, movies, videos, and ads, how will these notions of beauty ever evolve?

 Evaluation: If it weren’t for its images of “beautiful” and “handsome” I would be telling you I absolutely adored this book.
 But I can’t get past the deleterious stereotyping.
 So what do you think, readers: should this book be recommended or not?